-All of our projects have been designed and constructed or are being constructed to withstand large earthquakes, taking into account the seismic risks in the region.
-Our projects are supervised by the General Directorate of State Hydraulic Works (DSI) in all phases including design, construction and operation.
+All of our projects have been designed and constructed to withstand large earthquakes, taking into account the seismic risks in the region.
+Our projects were and are being supervised by the General Directorate of State Hydraulic Works (DSİ) in all phases including design, construction and operation.

 Controlled release of flood flows is an integral part in the design of dams to prevent damage to their structural integrity.
 Maximum flood flows, determined by the analysis of long term data, are released through structures called spillways and bottom outlets.
 The water level behind a dam is continuously measured and these structures are automatically activated when needed.

-Furthermore, a water level and flow measurement system is established to monitor sudden and/or extreme flows that might pose a risk for the settlements downstream from the dam, and signs are placed to warn the residents.
-The data collected are also used to inform State Hydraulic Works (DSI).
+Furthermore, a water level and flow measurement system has been established to monitor sudden and/or extreme flows that might pose a risk for the settlements downstream from the dam, and signs are placed to warn the residents.
+The data collected is used also to inform State Hydraulic Works (DSİ).

 Emergency Action Plans are developed for all of our projects for preparedness in case of accidents, major malfunction or catastrophic events such as natural disasters.
-These emergency action plans will be implemented in case of a dam failure which, however, is considered unlikely since dams are continuously monitored by measuring instruments.
+These emergency action plans will be implemented in case of a dam failure.
+Dam failure, however, is considered unlikely since dams are continuously monitored by measuring instruments.

-Internationally recognized techniques and technologies will be used in both construction and operation phases of our projects.
-Hydro-mechanical and electromechanical equipment meeting North American (ASME) and European (DIN) standards will be supplied.
+Internationally accepted techniques and technologies were and are being used in both construction and operation phases of our projects.
+Hydro-mechanical and electromechanical equipment meeting North American (ASME) and European (DIN) standards were supplied.

 LAND ACQUISITION, EXPROPRIATION AND RESETTLEMENT

-The EIA process must be concluded affirmatively for a project before land acquisition can begin.
-Studies for voluntary acquisition and contacts with land owners will only be started after the EIA consent is granted.
+The EIA process must be concluded affirmatively for a project before land purchases can begin.
+Studies for voluntary acquisition and contacts with land owners were started only after the EIA consent was granted.

-In general, land acquisition will be carried out in two phases.
-Lands at the dam site and other project structures and the lands required for construction works will be acquired in the first phase.
-Acquisition of the lands within the reservoir area will be planned in such a way that acquisition is completed before the impoundment date.
+In general, land acquisition was carried out in two phases.
+Lands at the dam site and other project structures and the lands required for construction works were acquired in the first phase.
+Acquisition of the lands within the reservoir area were planned in such a way that acquisition is completed before the impoundment date.

-Resettlement applications by rights holders will begin after the related authority (Provincial Directorates of Environment and Urbanization) completes its survey studies and makes a public announcement as stipulated in the Resettlement Law (No: 5543).
+Resettlement applications by rights holders will begin after the related authority (Provincial Directorates of Environment, Urbanization and Climate Change) completes its survey studies and makes a public announcement as stipulated in the Resettlement Law (No: 5543).
 The announcement is displayed for thirty (30) days at public places such as schools, municipalities, offices of muhtars (village headmen), mosques and coffee houses in the neighbourhoods and villages.
-Meetings are held in the related settlements, as required, for the households that are to lose their means of livelihood due to expropriation to inform them about resettlement procedures and conditions.
+Meetings are held in the related settlements, as required, for the households that are to lose their livelihood means due to expropriation to inform them about resettlement procedures and conditions.

 Those that are entitled to resettlement are the households.
 Each family is considered as a separate rights holder when more than one family, such as married children, live in the same house.

-To be considered as a rights holder, applicants must meet specific criteria.
+Specific criteria must be met to be considered as a rights holder.
 One important condition is to apply for resettlement within the application period.
-Another important criterion is related to the households who do not have any land or property: such households must have settled in the expropriation area at least three years before the beginning of the calendar year in which the resettlement planning surveys are initiated.
+Another important criterion is related to the households who do not have any land or property: these households must have settled in the expropriation area at least three years before the beginning of the calendar year the resettlement planning surveys are initiated.

 EMPLOYMENT and CONTRIBUTION TO LOCAL ECONOMY

-On the average, 1000 to 1500 personnel will be employed in the construction phase of a dam and hydroelectric power plant project.
-It is foreseen that about 50 to 100 personnel will be employed at a power plant after the power plant is put into operation.
+On the average, 1000 to 1500 personnel are employed in the construction phase of a dam and hydroelectric power plant project; this average number of workers was reached during the construction phases of our projects.
+With the commencement of operations, about 50 to 100 personnel are working at each of our power plants, as foreseen during the planning phase.

-The provinces of Elazığ, Bingöl and Muş will be preferred for recruitment of personnel including technical teams; priority will be given to villages and districts closest to the plant sites.
-Persons who used to live in the region but have settled in other cities will also be given priority.
-Training will be provided if adequate numbers are reached.
+The provinces of Elazığ, Bingöl and Muş have been and will be preferred for recruitment of personnel including technical teams; priority have been and will be given to villages and districts closest to the plant sites.
+Persons who used to live in the region but have settled in other cities are also given priority.
+Training may be provided if adequate numbers are reached.
 Local employment will be maximized to the extent possible in all facilities.

 However, personnel may have to be recruited from other regions for jobs requiring specialization.
-Personnel employment will be in accordance with the Labour Law (No: 4857).
+Personnel employment is carried out in accordance with the Labour Law (No: 4857).

-Headquarters of Kalehan Energy Group companies will be in Ankara in accordance with the legislation.
-There will be a certain share of the taxes paid that are transferred to the municipalities.
+Headquarters of Kalehan Energy companies are in Ankara in accordance with the legislation.
+There is a certain share of the taxes paid that are transferred to the municipalities.

-The provinces of Elazığ, Bingöl and Muş will be preferred for recruitment of personnel, giving priority to villages and districts closest to the plant sites.
-In addition to this, food and other basic needs of the personnel will be supplied from local businesses in both construction and operation phases.
+The provinces of Elazığ, Bingöl and Muş have been and will be preferred for recruitment of personnel, giving priority to villages and districts closest to the plant sites.
+In addition to this, food and other basic needs of the personnel have been and will be supplied from local businesses in both construction and operation phases.

-Furthermore, the dams and diversion weirs to be built will regulate river flows and enable timely provision of sufficient amounts of irrigation water to agricultural areas.
-The irrigation water for DSI’s Genç Irrigation Project will be supplied from the Lower Kaleköy Dam and HEPP Project, one of the projects of Kalehan Energy Group.
+Furthermore, the dams to be built will regulate river flows and enable timely provision of sufficient amounts of irrigation water to agricultural areas.
+The irrigation water for DSİ’s Genç Irrigation Project will be supplied from the Aşağı (Lower) Kaleköy Dam and HEPP Project, one of the projects of Kalehan Energy.
 Thus, irrigated agriculture and greenhouse cultivation will be possible in this region.
 Besides, fisheries can be developed by introducing fish in the reservoirs if approved by the related authorities.